 Note: Please read the information below thoroughly before sending an email as we are currently dealing with a high volume of inquiries and it is taking us longer than usual to respond.

-To prepare for the oral exam, we offer three options:
+To prepare for the oral exam, we offer four options:

 C. Individual consultations with personalised feedback with our teacher trainer partners Sylvia, André and Rachel

 D. From mid-February to mid-April 2023 only, an online conversation + teaching course, Speak Better Teach Better